melclemens/Bootcamp/README.md

 - Filebeat is a lightweight shipper which monitors and consolidates logs, files, and forwards the to Elasticsearch or Logstash for indexing.

 > What does Metricbeat record?
-- Metricbeat is a server monitoring tool that collects data from the system and services operating on the server in order to record machine metrics and stats like uptime.
+- Metricbeat is a server monitoring tool that collects metrics from the operating and services running on the server.
+It then forwards them to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.